9 SEO copywriting tips to help you make better content, and rank higher. Don’t miss out on these important SEO tips in your SEO content writing!

 Google is now processing over 40,000 search queries per second (like it or not, the number can and will increase over time!).
 That translates into 3.5 billion searches per day and 1.2 trillion searches per year worldwide.

-Each and every search earnestly searches for relevant and reliable answers to all sorts of burning questions.
+Every search earnestly searches for relevant and reliable answers to all sorts of burning questions.

-Try out the SEO copywriting tips and your next content might turn out to be the best yet!
+Try out the SEO copywriting tips, and your next content might turn out to be the best yet!

 Let me know if you have any additional tips in the comments below.